Rosehip Oil: Complete Guide for Brightening & Skin Radiance

 - Follow with moisturizer (optional) or use as final step

-- Morning: Apply before sunscreen (rosehip absorbs quickly and won't interfere with SPF)
+- Morning: Apply before sunscreen — absorbs quickly and won't interfere with SPF

 - Evening: Use as final step or mix 1–2 drops into night cream

-- Targeted treatment: Apply directly to scars, dark spots, or wrinkles before full-face application
+- Targeted use: Apply directly to areas of concern before full-face application

-- Body use: Excellent for stretch marks, surgical scars, and dry patches
+- Body use: Excellent for dry patches, stretch marks, and barrier repair

 Storage & Shelf Life